Once upon a time there was a divorced woman who was bit lonely…this was her story

 Mr Osaki had officially given up the ghost.
 His little dragon’s-head stimulator, which originally had all the vibratory powers of a jack-hammer, was a mere reminding purr.
 His main component had assumed a limp appearance and just between us, his batteries would fly out at the most inopportune moment.
 I had to up-date.

 I had come here for a reason.
 It was time to gird my loins.
 Taking a breath and assuming the practical consumer approach, I ordered the shop assistant to present his vibratory wares to me in order of quality and durability.
-He looked unnerved, but did as he was told.
 Due to a latex allergy, my choices were limited.
 Of the dozen or so whirring about the counter, three were composed entirely of silicon: a short, gnarly black one, a thin, slightly angular white one, and Mr Osaki- lolly pink and sure to intimidate any guy stupid enough to suggest a comparison.

 So that was our history.